 We may transfer your personal information outside New Zealand.

 If we do, you can expect a similar degree of protection in respect of your personal information.
-It is only accessible to individuals who need access to the information in order to perform their obligations and duties.
+It is only accessible to individuals who need access to the information in order to perform their obligations and duties, or to whom we send it in order to elicit their interest in candidates as prospective employees.

-Your information may be shared internally, including with members of the HR, including payroll, your line manager, managers in the business area in which you work and IT staff if access to the data is necessary for performance of their roles.
+Your information may be shared internally, including with members of Prospero staff, if access to the data is necessary for performance of their roles.

 The Organisation shares your data with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.
-For example, making returns to HMRC, in order to obtain pre-employment references from other employers, obtain employment background checks from third-party providers and obtain necessary criminal records checks from the Disclosure and Barring Service.
-The Organisation may also share your data with third parties in the context of a sale of some or all of its business.
-In those circumstances the data will be subject to confidentiality arrangements.
+For example, in order to obtain pre-employment references from other employers, obtain employment background checks from third-party providers and obtain necessary criminal records checks.

-We will share personal data regarding your participation in any pension and employee benefits scheme arrangement operated by a group company with the trustees or scheme managers of the arrangement in connection with the administration of the arrangements.

 How does the Organisation protect data?